influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/troubleshooting/frequently_encountered_issues.md

 Writes an integer: `value=100i`
 Writes a float: `value=100`

-> **Note:** This syntax for writing integers is for versions 0.9.3+.
-Versions prior to 0.9.3 had a different syntax, see [PR #3526](https://github.com/influxdb/influxdb/pull/3526).

-## Writing data with negative timestamps
-There was a bug in the line protocol parser in versions 0.9.0 to 0.9.4 which treated negative timestamps as invalid syntax.
-For example, `INSERT waybackwhen past=1 -1` returned `ERR: unable to parse 'waybackwhen past=1 -1': bad timestamp`.
-Starting with version 0.9.5 and later, the line protocol parser accepts negative timestamps.

 ## Writing duplicate points
 In InfluxDB 0.9 a point is uniquely identified by the measurement name, full [tag set]()(/influxdb/v0.10/concepts/glossary/#tag-set), and the nanosecond timestamp.
 If a point is submitted with an identical measurement, tag set, and timestamp it will silently overwrite the previous point.